-In AY 2016-2017, the target of 93% was exceeded, as 97% of the students passed the final composition project and final exam.
+Analysis: In AY 2017-2018, the target of 93% was met in the final project (98%) and met in the final exam (93%).
 The MUS 2160 class is a capstone of the Music Theory cohort, demonstrating the culmination of skills learned and practiced in MUS 1150/1160/2150.
 Creating an original composition requires a complete knowledge and assimilation of music theory skills and demonstrates a fluency in the musical language.
 However, the composition assignment was the only option in the course in which a student could choose to demonstrate this ability.
-The analysis of the 97% achievement for this SLO is evidence that student learning is taking place but could be enhanced by providing more options for demonstration of cumulative knowledge.
+The analysis of the 98% achievement for this SLO is evidence that student learning is taking place but could be enhanced by providing more options for demonstration of cumulative knowledge.
 The plan of action was to continue with assessment in its current state.
 However, as the Fall 2017 semester began, the Music Theory Coordinator felt that providing an alternate option (research/analysis paper) would allow for a student to choose their method of demonstrating the culmination of music theory skills and knowledge.
 It would also provide an opportunity to write an analysis paper for those students who were planning on attending graduate programs in music.
 Therefore, this option was included for AY 2017-2018.

-In comparison, this year's (AY 2017-2018) having implemented the plan of action from AY 2016-2017 to continue to measure music theory fluence with a composition assignment or a research/analysis paper resulted in a similar passing rate.
-However, student feedback on being given the option was extremely positive, even though most students still chose the composition assignment.
-While there was no growth, the slight drop to 98% is not a concern, as it still exceeds the ideal target.
-The analysis reflects the improved feedback from students on being given an option and illustrates that the option does not negatively impact the learning outcome.
+In comparison, this year's (AY 2018-2019) having implemented the plan of action from AY 2017-2018 to continue to measure music theory fluency with a composition assignment resulted in a similar passing rate.
+However, the instructor decided to remove the research/analysis paper as an alternate option for the composition assignment.
+He found that most students chose the composition option, and, upon reflection, felt that the composition project better demonstrated assimilation of knowledge as a capstone experience for the music theory cohort.
+In addition, research and/or analysis papers are given as assignments in several other upper-level music courses.
+No other course requires a composition project.
+While there was no growth, the slight drop to 94% is not a concern, as it still exceeds the ideal target.
+The analysis reflects the importance of the composition project as a measure of knowledge and illustrates that it does not negatively impact the learning outcome.
+Results will continue to be monitored and adjusted.